AdobeDocs/analytics.en/help/components/c-variables/dimensionslist/dimension-compatibility.md

 Please keep in mind that

-- These are not exhaustive lists.
+* These are not exhaustive lists.
 Each report suite may or may not have a given set of product variables enabled.
 Also, any given report suite may have any number of custom variables enabled or disabled or mapped to product variables.
 We have also left out visitor attributes and classifications, since they are unique to each report suite.

-- There are some cases of overlap, where Analytics tools use different terms for what is essentially the same thing, for example: "browserwidth" and "browserwidthbucketed".
+* There are some cases of overlap, where Analytics tools use different terms for what is essentially the same thing, for example: `browserwidth` and `browserwidthbucketed`.

 ## Dimensions supported in both Reports & Analytics and Analysis Workspace